techieareef/geofence/README.md

 # GeoFence

 Geo Fence is an cross plaotform application developed in Flutter-Dart supporting language.
-With this application user can able to calculate the area of the land by walking around the boundaries.User can able to to see the list of areas already covered in previous.f
+With this application user can able to calculate the area of the land by walking around the boundaries.User can able to to see the list of areas already covered in previous.

 ## Steps to install the Repository:
 ### Step 1: